LukasKri/News-App-MERN-Stack/README.md

 2. Download and install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
 3. Create a new app in [Heroku dashboard](https://dashboard.heroku.com/apps), app name should be unique.
 4. Follow instructions for the deployment process.
-5. Add Config Vars for secrets in your `.env` files, run these values in the terminal.
+5. Add Config Vars for secrets in your `.env` files, replace your values and run these commands in the terminal:

-- heroku config:set MONGODB_CONNECTION_STRING=mongodb+srv://admin:<password>@news-app.bdk3q.mongodb.net/<databaseName>
-- heroku config:set REACT_APP_API_KEY=<your_api_key>
+`heroku config:set MONGODB_CONNECTION_STRING=mongodb+srv://admin:<password>@news-app.bdk3q.mongodb.net/<databaseName>`

+`heroku config:set REACT_APP_API_KEY=<your_api_key>`

-6. To receive user log values to your MongoDB Atlas Cloud Database, go to your database on MongoDB dashboard, then `Network Access` and edit `IP Address` to "allow access from anywhere".
+6. To receive and save user log values in your MongoDB Atlas Cloud Database, select your database on MongoDB dashboard, then select
+   `Network Access` settings and edit `IP Address` to "allow access from anywhere".

 ## Status